chiubaca/vue-netlify-fauna-starter-kit/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/chiubaca/vue-netlify-fauna-starter-kit)

-3. Remember to enable Identity on your newly deployed Netlify site otherwise signups and logins wont work.
+3. Enable Identity on your newly deployed Netlify site otherwise signups and logins wont work.
+Also remember to enable Google as an External Provider.
+This is can found in "Settings & Usage" in the Idenity tab, then scroll down to "External Providers" and select Google in the add providers drop down.

 ![Enable Netlify Identity](https://user-images.githubusercontent.com/18376481/74047309-07b7e300-49c8-11ea-90c9-688bf226d0d5.gif)